In the vein of Anton Chekhov, Leigh E. Rich has followed two passions in life: medicine and literature.

 A longtime “culture critic” and the former vice president of the Colorado Press Women, she is an award-winning writer of editorials, news and feature stories, and reviews for niche publications and has worked or studied in Russia, Switzerland, Denmark, Italy, and Australia.

-She is the author of the play Le Bateau (produced as a fundraiser for the Shaka Franklin Foundation for Youth in 1993 and slated for publication in 2022) and is presently working on a second play, The Asylum: A Play About a Sofa, and an academic book focusing on bodies and biotechnology.
+She is the author of the play Le Bateau (produced as a fundraiser for the Shaka Franklin Foundation for Youth in 1993) and is presently working on a second play, The Asylum: A Play About a Sofa, and an academic book focusing on bodies and biotechnology.